Kyrgyzstan

 Surface: 198500 sq. km or 76,642 sq. mi (5 times the size of Switzerland).
 Mountains make up 94 %, plains 6% of the surface.

-Climate: Kyrgyzstan’s climate is Classic Continental – that is, with hot summers and cold winters.
+Climate: Kyrgyzstan’s climate is classic continental with hot summers and cold winters.
 Temperatures can vary considerably within a single day – especially with altitude and can change suddenly, particularly in the mountains.
-The variety of landscape provides for a variety of climates.
-For example: the average temperature in Issyk-Kul in summer is +17C to +20C day, +5C to +10C night.
+The varied landscape provides for a variety of climates.
+For example: the average summer temperature in Issyk-Kul is +17C to +20C during the day and +5C to +10C at night.

 Population: The country’s population is 5 million.
 The capital Bishkek has around 1 million inhabitants.

-Religions: The majority of the population does not belong to any religion, others are Moslems or Christians.
+Religions: The majority of the population is not religious, others are Moslem or Christian.

 Bishkek

-Bishkek, the capital and principal city of Kyrgyzstan, is situated in the Chui valley at an elevation of 750 meters above sea level.
+Bishkek, the capital city of Kyrgyzstan, is situated in the Chui valley at an altitude of 750 metres above sea level.
 It is a wonderful place.
 The people are friendly and open.
-The pace of life is slow for a city of its size, and the streets are green.
-Bishkek is considered as one of the greenest city of the world.
-It is situated at the foot of the Alatau Mountains, which are covered by a crest of glaciers.
+Bishkek is considered as one of the greenest cities of the world.
+It is situated at the foot of the Ala-Too Mountains, which are covered by a crest of glaciers.

-Bishkek lies very near some of the most exotic and legendary places on earth – Samarkand, Kashgar, Bukhara; and in a region that glitters with famous names – Alexander the Great, Tamerlane and Marco Polo.
-For centuries one important branch of the Great Silk Road network passed right through what is now Bishkek.
+Bishkek is near some of the most exotic and legendary places on earth – Samarkand, Kashgar, Bukhara; and in a region that glitters with famous names – Alexander the Great, Tamerlane and Marco Polo.
+For many centuries one important branch of the Great Silk Road network passed right through what is now Bishkek.

 In Bishkek the average temperature is around +24,5C in July (although it can reach well into the 40’s) and about -5C in January.